On Air Now

-Bear McCreary, Lena Raine and Dan Romer among those vying for this year’s Bafta for video game music
+Bear McCreary's Scandinavian-inspired music for the epic Playstation game wins this year’s Bafta for video game music

 Video game music has been steadily gaining recognition over the past few years – Classic FM recently launched a dedicated video game music stream on our app.
 And in 2013, the Nobuo Uematsu’s music for Final Fantasy was voted the public’s third favourite piece of music in the Classic FM Hall of Fame.